 Indexes journal articles, books, dissertations and technical reports from the world literature on psychology and related fields.

-PsycINFO provides access to the international journal literature of psychology and related fields, to dissertations, and to technical reports from approximately 50 countries.
-More than 1800 journals in 30 languages are indexed.
+Provides access to the international journal literature of psychology and related fields, to dissertations, and to technical reports from approximately 50 countries.
+More than 2200 journals in 29 languages are indexed.
 This database includes material relevant to psychology from such related disciplines as education, medicine, business, sociology, linguistics, law, psychiatry and anthropology.
-It also includes links to web resources and to over 250 full text journals.

 Free resource supporting the search and retrieval of biomedical and life sciences literature with the aim of improving health–both globally and personally.
 Contains more than 30 million citations and abstracts of biomedical literature.